Exercise and the First Trimester

 I get a lot of women that want to stay active during their pregnancy but don’t feel like they have much guidance on what to do.
 There is a lot of noise out there on social media - do this, don’t do this - I can see where the confusion lies.

-The first trimester extends from weeks 0-13.
+The first trimester extends from weeks 0-12.
 Like I mentioned, this can be an exciting time, but it can also be very tough.
 Morning sickness is experienced by 80% of women, with some degree of nausea and vomiting.
 Women often feel extremely fatigued and notice their energy levels are depleted.

 Nausea, vomiting, fatigue - tough, right!?
 I t can be really hard to continue with your normal exercise routine during this time.

 Overall, in terms of exercise, the first trimester will be similar to pre-pregnancy.
 You can resume with most/all the activities you were doing before.
 If you like to run, keep running.
 If you like to lift and strength train - please continue!
 ACOG recommends the same amount of activity during pregnancy as pre-pregnancy: 150 minutes of moderate intensity exercise per week.
 This should be discussed and cleared with your OB-GYN.
-In 2017, the Journal of American Obstetrics and Gynecology published that the benefits of exercise during your pregnancy include a higher incidence of vaginal birth, and a lower incidence of gestational weight gain, gestational diabetes, gestational hypertension, preterm birth, lower birth weight, and cesarian birth.
+In 2017, the Journal of American Obstetrics and Gynecology published that the benefits of exercise during your pregnancy include a higher incidence of vaginal birth, and a lower incidence of gestational weight gain, gestational diabetes, gestational hypertension, preterm birth, lower birth weight, and cesarean birth.

 However, the mindset of your workouts should change.
 First, give yourself permission to modify exercise in consideration of fatigue and energy levels.
 There is no shame in modifying whatsoever.
 If you have to interval walk/run instead of solely running, that is A-OK.
 Understand that this is not you being out of shape or weak, but your body’s physiological requirements to support a growing baby.